Gary Alexander (footballer): Hull City

 With Swindon Town in financial difficulties they accepted a bid from Hull City in June 2001.
 His first season saw him score 20 goals in 47 appearances in all competitions and in the 2001–02 season he was awarded the Hull City Player of the Season award.

 Leyton Orient

-In January 2003 he moved to Leyton Orient where he soon became a first team regular.
+In January 2003, Alexander joined Leyton Orient on a two-year contract for an undisclosed fee.
+He scored twice in 17 games for the club during the 2002–03 season.

+He scored 16 goals in 48 matches in all competitions across all competitions during the 2003–04 season, and was appointed as club captain during the season.
+He was given the club's Player of the Year award for the 2003–04 season, as well as winning the supporters club's equivalent award.

+After six goals in five matches, Alexander won the League Two Player of the Month award for September 2005.

 Alexander rejected a new deal in May 2007.

 Millwall

 Alexander vs Michael Morrison of Leicester City on 13 September 2008.

+On 11 June 2007, Millwall announced that Alexander would join the club on 1 July, following the expiry of his contract with Leyton Orient.

+On 28 April 2009, Alexander extended his contract with Millwall by two years.

 On 24 May 2009, Alexander scored twice for Millwall in the 2008–09 League One play-off final.
 However, he was unable to prevent Millwall losing 3–2 to Scunthorpe United, despite Alexander's two goals giving Millwall a 2–1 half-time lead.
 He missed a chance to put Millwall 3–1 up and claim his hat-trick.

 Brentford

 In August 2010 Alexander signed for Brentford for an undisclosed fee and made his debut on 7 August against Carlisle United.
 He scored his first Brentford goal a week later in a 2–1 home defeat to Walsall.
 On 28 January 2012, Alexander scored a hat-trick in a 5–2 win over Wycombe Wanderers.